Chapter 4 Unbroken Stare

 Painfully fake.

-But enough to ease the worry in her eyes.
+But it was enough to ease the worry in Skylar's eyes.

 Because the rumors had already started.